-{\em Introduction.---} Pulsars are neutron stars with strong magnetic fields \cite{Lorimer2012}.
-They rapidly oscillate, producing radio pulses that we can detect on Earth.
 Many pulsars are well known to be a very precise celestial clocks due to their rotational stability.
-This makes them an excellent tool for examining phenomena that can affect the pulse's Time-of-Arrival (ToA) (see e.g. \cite{Lorimer2012}).
+This makes them an excellent tool for examining phenomena that can affect the pulse's Time-of-Arrival (ToA) (see for example~\cite{Lorimer2012}).
 Gravitational waves (GWs) will affect the ToA by perturbing the length of geodesics along which pulsar signals travel, inducing time delays.
-This effect is potentially observable.
+This effect is potentially observable \cite{Hulse1975}.
 In particular, a GW crossing through multiple pulsar lines-of-sight will induce a correlated delay in the ToAs of each pulsar \cite{Hellings1983}.
 The effect is relatively weak and other effects will affect the ToA \cite{Lorimer2012}.
 Therefore, one needs high precision timing.
-This is possible thanks to the discovery of millisecond pulsars in 1982 by \citet{Backer1982}.
+This was made possible thanks to the discovery of millisecond pulsars in 1982 by \citet{Backer1982}.
 The suggestion to correlate timing data from a network of millisecond pulsars emerged in the 1990s \cite{Foster1990}.
 These ideas eventually evolved into dedicated programmes known as Pulsar Timing Arrays (PTAs).
-During the last decade, there has been a global effort to use these to detect GWs \cite{Hobbs2009}.
+During the last decade, there has been a global effort to use these to detect GWs.
+Some of the current PTAs are North American Nanohertz Observatory for Gravitational Waves (NANOGrav) \cite{Jenet2009}, European Pulsar Timing Array (EPTA) \cite{Kramer2013}, The Parkes Pulsar Timing Array (PPTA) \cite{Hobbs2013}, and the combined International Pulsar Timing Array (IPTA) \cite{Hobbs2009}.
 It is a common belief that within a decade, PTAs should be able to detect GWs with a period of the order of years or frequencies ${\cal O}(10^{-8})$~Hz \cite{Lommen2015}.